Artist Alert: Navigate the New TAX compliances for 2025

 Key Takeaways:

-• Maintain records of all income and deductible expenses.
+• • Maintain records of all income and deductible expenses.

-• Regularly collect and reconcile TDS certificates.
+• • Regularly collect and reconcile TDS certificates.

-• Register for GST if you provide interstate or digital services.
+• • Register for GST if you provide interstate or digital services.

-• Use proper SAC/HSN codes in invoices.
+• • Use proper SAC/HSN codes in invoices.

-• Claim applicable deductions under Section 80QQB and FTC for foreign income.
+• • Claim applicable deductions under Section 80QQB and FTC for foreign income.

-Royalty Deductions (80QQB)Increased from ₹3 lakh to ₹5 lakh per year for literary/musical artists.
+Royalty Deductions (80QQB)Increased to ₹5 lakh/year

 SHARE: